Michael A. Kotula

 He counseled major insurance companies in connection with the W.R.
 Grace bankruptcy action, which involved massive asbestos liabilities.

-He successfully represented a major insurance company in the New Jersey Waste Management environmental insurance coverage action, involving claims for over $1 billion of insurance coverage at 134 polluted waste sites in 28 states and Canada.
+He successfully represented a insurers in the New Jersey Waste Management environmental insurance coverage action, involving claims for over $1 billion of insurance coverage at 134 polluted waste sites in 28 states and Canada.
 See, e.g., Waste Management, Inc. v.
 Admiral Ins.
 Co., Opinion Docket No. HUD -L-931-92 (N.J.
 Super.
 Hudson Cty.
 1998, 2000) (granting summary judgment to Fireman’s Fund as to four alleged lost policies, and at five test sites on after-acquired and after-involved liability issues).

 Michael served as counsel for an insurer client in a successful jury trial and a subsequent appeal in the ACC Chemical environmental insurance coverage action in Iowa, which sought over $100 million of insurance coverage, resulting in a no-pay judgment.
 Fireman’s Fund Ins.
 Co. v.
 ACC Chemical Co., 538 N.W.2d 259 (Iowa 1995) (holding late notice barred claims for coverage).